dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% section 'first' %}

-# Working with forms
+# Theming

 ## Overview
-This tutorial will extend on [Responding to events](../004_user_interactions/), where we allowed the user to interact with the application by listening for click events.
-In this tutorial, we will add a form to the Biz-E-Worker page so that a user can add new workers to the application.
-This will be done by using some of Dojo 2's form widgets to allow the feature to be developed more rapidly.
+This tutorial will extend on previous tutorials where we created the basic biz-e-corp application.
+In this tutorial, we will adapt the app to allow it to be themed, write a theme and apply it to our application.
+This will be done using the powerful theming system that is baked into Dojo 2.

 ## Prerequisites
-You can [download](../assets/005_form_widgets-initial.zip) the demo project and run `npm install` to get started.
+You can [download](../assets/007_themeing-initial.zip) the demo project and run `npm install` to get started.

 The `@dojo/cli` command line tool should be installed globally.
 Refer to the [Dojo 2 local installation](../000_local_installation/) article for more information.